• Home

 3. An arrangement in a jam jar.

-4. An arrangement interpreting a musical or opera.
+4. An arrangement interpreting a book title

 Classes 1-4 may incorporate accessories.